Cambigo/docs/README.md

-# Cambigo Documentation Website
+# Cambigo Support Website

-This is the repository for the Cambigo documentation website.
+This is the repository for the Cambigo Support website.

 To use the site, you should visit: [https://docs.cambigo.com](https://docs.cambigo.com)